Inist-CNRS/lodex-doc/formats.md

 ## link

 The `link` format adds an `href` link to the URL given in the column.
 This works with any URL, on the contrary to the `uri` format.
+Plus, an array of URLs will produce an unordered list of clickable URLs.

 ## list